-Serious concerns also arise when verifying whether a "parent or guardian" is, in fact, a minor's legal parent or guardian, especially through a means such as "call to consent" or via facsimile.
-It is unclear how one would verify whether the caller is the parent or guardian and how liability might apply to callers who misrepresent their identity.
+Serious concerns also arise when verifying whether a "parent or guardian" is in fact a minor's legal parent or guardian.
 Many parents and legal guardians do not share the same last name as their children due to remarriage, adoption, or other cultural or family-oriented decisions.
-If there is no authentication that a "parent or guardian" is actually a minor's legal parent or guardian, this may incentivize minors to ask other adults who are not their legal parent or guardian to verify their age on behalf of the minor to register for an account with a "social media platform."
+If there is no authentication that a "parent or guardian" is actually a minor's legal parent or guardian, this may incentivize minors to ask other adults who are not their legal parent or guardian to verify their age on behalf of the minor to register for an account with a social media company.
 It is also unclear who would be able to give consent to a minor in foster care or other nuanced familial situations, creating significant equity concerns.
-Further, scenarios where a legal parent or guardian is not located in South Carolina or is not a resident of the state creates significant confusion for consumers and businesses.
+Further, scenarios where a legal parent or guardian is not located in Iowa or is not a resident of the state creates significant confusion for consumers and businesses.

 The hyperconnected nature of social media has led many to allege that online services may be negatively impacting teenagers' mental health.
 However, some researchers argue that this theory is not well supported by existing evidence and repeats a "moral panic" argument frequently associated with new technologies and new modes of communication.
 Instead, social media effects are nuanced, small at best, reciprocal over time, and gender-specific.
 Additionally, a study conducted by researchers from Columbia University, the University of Rochester, the University of Oxford, and the University of Cambridge found that there is no evidence that associations between adolescents' digital technology engagement and mental health problems have increased.
-10 Particularly, the study shows that depression's relation to both TV and social media use was practically zero.
+Particularly, the study shows that depression's relation to both TV and social media use was practically zero.
 The researchers also acknowledged that it is possible, for example, that as a given technology becomes adopted by most individuals in a group, even individuals who do not use that technology could become indirectly affected by it, either through its impacts on peers or by them being deprived of a novel communication platform in which social life now takes place.